Top 20 Windows PowerShell Commands for Administrators

 23) del 24) lp 25) r 26) write 27) diff 28) ls

-(8) To create user given alias to specific command
+(8) To create a user given an alias to a specific command

 PS C:\WINDOWS\system32> Set-Alias -Name hj -Value Get-Location